adityamishra2025/adityamishra2025/README.md

 - 👋 Hi, I’m @adityamishra2025
-- 👀 I’m interested in softwarw development
+- 👀 I’m interested in software development
 - 🌱 I’m currently learning DSA, DBMS, OS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...